lorbus/account-transactions-report/README.md

 Search for accounts and transactions.
 In order to create successfully a debit transaction will the funds sufficient should be sufficient in the account (total available balance - debit amount >= 0).
 Currencies for transactions should be already created in the currency table, and currency of the account must be the same as the currency of the transaction.
+REST APIs are protected with Spring Security and JWT
+1. Get the JWT based token from the authentication endpoint.
+2. Extract token from the authentication result.
+3. Set the HTTP header `Authorization` value as `Bearer jwt_token`.
+4. Then send a request to access the protected resources.
+5. If the requested resource is protected, Spring Security will use our custom `Filter` to validate the JWT token, and build an `Authentication` object and set it in Spring Security specific `SecurityContextHolder` to complete the authentication progress.
+6. If the JWT token is valid it will return the requested resource to client.

 ## Running